egarris/simple_banking_system/README.md

 # Simple Banking System

 In this project, I programmed a simple banking system which generates toy bank card numbers along with PINs.
 It stores them in a relational database along with information about the cardholder's account balance.
-I implemented Luhn's algorithm to validate the toy bank card numbers.
+I implemented Luhn's algorithm to generate and validate checksums for the toy bank card numbers.
 I also used the SQLite database engine to build and query the database.

 I know this program could be much more elegantly structured.
 The project's scope changed at different stages which required me to refactor on the fly.
 I needed to finish in order to stay on track, so I decided to publish the minimum workable version.
 I'll refactor it further when I have time.